PeledTomer/SmallWorld/README.md

-swift home task
+swift home task:

 	Create app with 3 pages transitions.

 	Use this REST api : https://restcountries.eu/

 	Screen 1 - present list of countries with this format :

 	title - country name
 	subtitle - native name

 	When one of the countries is selected move to screen 2.

 	Screen 2 - present list of bordered countries with the same format:

 	title - country name
 	subtitle - native name

 	When one of the bordered countries is selected move to screen 3.

 	Screen 3 - country description including :

 	Image of the country on the top of the country.
 	Country name should present on the navigation bar.
-List of data information below the flag image view : capital name region name population area calling codes
+	List of data information below the flag image view : capital name
+	region name
+	population
+	area
+	calling codes

 	Scores will be given for:
 	Design and implementation
 	Being able running the application and check its functionality Clean code writing + detailed documentation